Macbeth Seeing the Ghost of Banquo by Théodore Chassériau

-A rustle in the bushes, the sound of something creaking, and the anxiety that is so entwined in our instinct, that makes us see or feel things that may not be there.
-But also, going further into the human psyche and the belief that something beyond death and the grave could exist.
+A rustle in the bushes, the sound of something creaking, and the anxiety entwined in our instinct to survive that makes us see or feel things that may not be there.
+But also, in addition, the human belief that something beyond death could exist.

 What is a ghost?

-The existence of ghosts is often believed because of the human experience of feeling ‘haunted’ or in the presence of a spirit.
-This can range from sightings, or apparitions as they have become known, to sounds, smells and unexplainable spooky happenings.
-For example, an inanimate object that moves freely of its own accord is often cited as a ghostly haunting.
+Further to this, the existence of ghosts is believed because of the human experience of feeling haunted or being in the presence of a spirit.
+This can range from hearing, seeing, feeling strange, or other unexplainable spooky happenings.
+For example, an inanimate object that moves freely of its own accord is often cited as being caused by a ghost.

 The earliest ghost stories

-The only reason a spirit would cross over to the living world was because of the need to pass on a message, communicate unsolved emotions or tell of tragic events.
-It was believed this usually occurred due to an improper burial or the need for a death to be avenged; a truly unpleasant experience for the living.
-These traumatic stories were told in ancient cultures across the world, from Egypt to Ireland.
-Ghosts were even depicted in the Bible in the same form as in early Roman works.
+The only reason a spirit would cross over to the living world was because of a traumatic event or unfinished business.
+It was believed this usually occurred due to an improper burial, injustice, or the need for a death to be avenged; a truly unpleasant experience for the living.
+These stories were told in ancient cultures across the world, from Japan to Ireland.

 Pliny the Younger